Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 6. More Inclusive Work Schedules and Working Hours

 This is probably not the first thing companies think about when deciding whether to implement a shortened workweek or not, but it is perhaps one of the most important reasons to do so.
-A workplace that promotes equality and inclusiveness among different classes of workers (working moms, ex-retirees, part-time students, etc.) is one that’s able to accommodate the personal needs of these people.
+A workplace that promotes equality and inclusiveness among different classes of workers (working moms, ex-retirees, part-time students, etc.) is able to accommodate the personal needs of these people.

 The pandemic certainly helped some single mothers who suddenly were able to attend to child care because they could work more flexibly at home.
 Furthermore, shortened work weeks attract people like the latter, who normally could only sustain part-time jobs.